 Calla lilies are a beautiful offshoot of the lily family.
 The bloom is a delicate cup of pure white holding a bright yellow pistil.
 They’re actually a great pick for a wedding flower; provided you won’t have any children or animals at the ceremony.
 Pretty as they are, calla lilies are incredibly toxic, possibly fatal, if swallowed.
 If your little nieces and nephews or your aunt’s Pomeranian are on the guest list, calla lilies shouldn’t be.

 If you have guests that have allergy sensitivities, perhaps skipping real flowers is your best choice.
 Consider paper flowers or wooden roses to avoid allergies all together.
 You can also go for something that isn’t floral at all.
 Flowers aren’t an absolute necessity, so make the choice that is right for your guests.
+However, if you choose to buy them, make sure you’re up on your flower terminology.

 With so many types and colors of flowers to choose from, it can be difficult to figure out which ones are the best for the big day.
 Your florist can help you choose the flowers that will look beautiful all day long and won’t pose a danger to yourself or your guests.
 Just be sure to avoid the worst wedding flowers to make your day wonderful.